kl1nton/3_EMQ_Practice_Papers/3_EMQ_Practice_Paper.md

     H. Subacromial impingement

 ### Q158
-A 25-year-old woman presents with a 12-hour history of rapidly increasing *severe right shoulder pain*, *worst on abduction* between 120 and 170 degrees.
+A *25-year-old* woman presents with a 12-hour history of rapidly increasing *severe right shoulder pain*, *worst on abduction* between 120 and 170 degrees.
-#### Answer: H. Subacromial impingement - ?
+#### Answer: H. Subacromial impingement - *FALSE* = A. Acute calcific tendonitis
+- Acute calcific tendonitis arises without injury, and is acutely and very painful
+	- It is more common in women and in those in their third or fourth decades

 ### Q159
 An 18-year-old rugby player presents with *severe left shoulder pain* following a direct *blow to the shoulder*.
 The left *shoulder appears flattened*.
-#### Answer: B. Acute dislocation - ?
+#### Answer: B. Acute dislocation - TRUE
+- Player has sustained a direct blow causing an *acute dislocation*
+	- Characterised by *flattening* of the normal shape of Deltoid

 ### Q160
 A 73-year-old man presents *3 days after a fall* with a *painful left shoulder*.
-The *pain is worse at night* and he is unable to lie on that side. *Abduction and external rotation* are severely decreased, and *all movements are painful*.
+The *pain is worse at night* and he is unable to lie on that side. *Abduction and external rotation* are severely decreased, and all movements are painful.
-#### Answer: G. Rotator cuff tear - ? / A. Acute calcific tendonitis - ?
+#### Answer: G. Rotator cuff tear - *FALSE* = C. Frozen shoulder
+- Frozen shoulder often presents *following minor trauma in elderly people*
+	- Pain is often worse at night
+	- Abduction and external rotation are the movements worst affected

 Q161-165: Theme: ASA Grading - Classification of Physical Status - LEARN